 The Cost of Doing “Nothing”

 Avoiding dental implants because of treatment cost can mean more expensive treatment and decreased quality of life.
-The longer you put off dental implant treatment, the more likely you are to need additional procedures that can increase total cost, such as:
+The longer you put off dental implant treatment, the more likely you are to need additional procedures that can increase the total cost, such as:

 - Bone grafting